emukidid/wakemii/readme.md

     * /wakemii/albums/\<some album name>/cover.jpg
     * /wakemii/hourly/*.mp3
 * JPG, PNG and BMP are supported for cover art.
+* Wii will use the front SD card slot only, GameCube will use GCLoader, SD2SP2, Slot A then Slot B (MMCE devices are also supported).
 ### Controls:
 For a Wii, only a Wii remote is supported.
 For GameCube, only a GC controller.
 |Function|Wii|GameCube|